-• Example 2: Where the request relates to a group of people, whose identities are not know to the Director and the information is not readily available to the Director from another source, the name of the taxpayers may be omitted i.e. The Director approaches Building Firm C for details of the identities and amounts paid to a group of subcontractors who carried work out a particular site during a specified period.
+• Where information is needed for domestic tax purposes, normally, yes (although the legislation does provide an exception where the Director requires information relating to a group of people, whose identities are not known to the Director, if the information is not readily available to the Director from another source.
+For example, this could cover the situation where the Director approaches a building firm for details of the identities and the amounts paid to a group of subcontractors who carried out work at a particular site, or during a particular period of time).